As a candidate when looking for a job, have you found yourself confused when the job profile mentioned on a job portal is not clear?

 What is Job Description?

-The job description explains and provides the general overview of the job.
+The job description explains and provides a general overview of the job.
 In other words, it talks about the nature of the job and the expectation required from the candidate, on a day to day basis.

 It is a simple overview of the work as per the department, and how the candidate will be able to fit in it, to complete the picture.